 - 1 c. split yellow mung beans (or if you can't find, just use split yellow peas)

 - 1/2 large butternut squash, peeled + chopped into small cubes

 - 1 inch of fresh ginger, finely diced

 - 1 bell pepper (red, orange or yellow)

-- greens like spinach or kale if desired
+- Large handful of greens (like spinach or kale), if desired

 - 1 tbsp. ghee